areynold/accessibility-for-project-managers/PITCHME.md

 ---

+At some point, accessibility becomes usability

+* Matt King - "Functional accessibility"
+* Accessibility/usability split makes a good threshold for minimum viable product
+* Make sure you don't mix up "this will inconvenience the user" and "this disenfranchises the user"

+---

 Big gap between meeting minimum functional requirements and meeting user expectations

 * e.g., Don't map ctrl+c to close window.
 * Assistive technologies have their own conventions

----

-At some point, accessibility becomes usability

-* "Functional accessibility"
-* Accessibility/usability split makes a good threshold for minimum viable product

 ---